pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 *What's going on here?*

 In addition to :ref:`reducing model and optimizer precision <glossary_precision>` during training, we can further reduce precision in our optimizer states.
-All of our single-device fine-tuning recipes support lower-precision optimizers from the `torchao <https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim>`_ or `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ libraries - a good place to start might be the ``AdamW8bit`` and ``PagedAdamW8bit`` optimizers, which we've tested our recipes with.
-Note that bitsandbytes low-precision optimizers are not currently compatible with our distributed training recipes.
+All of our recipes support lower-precision optimizers from the `torchao <https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim>`_ library.
+For single device recipes, we also support `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ .

+A good place to start might be the :class:`torchao.prototype.low_bit_optim.torchao.AdamW8bit` and :class:`bitsandbytes.optim.PagedAdamW8bit` optimizers.
+Both reduce memory by quanting the optimizer state dict.
+The PagedAdam will also offload to CPU if there isn't enough GPU memory available.
+In practice, you can expect higher memory savings from bnb's PagedAdamW8bit but higher training speed from torchao's AdamW8bit.

 *Sounds great!
 How do I use it?*